prophetw/webGLRenderer/README.md

 * other standard 3DModel

 ## worker
-* load your worker to handle some job
+* load workers to handle job
 * async handle some complex task like decode some 3DModel ImageData

 ## wasm
-* load wasm library to handle job which javascript cannot do
+* load wasm library to handle job which javascript not good at

 ##